Summertime is here (finally)! That means more time spent at splash parks, at the beach, playgrounds, and parks.

 It doesn’t make sense to carry a diaper bag and an extra summertime nanny bag.

-For this reason, I recommend having a smaller baggie inside of the backpack that contains the essentials, including diapers, diaper baggies, diaper wipes, and diaper cream.
+For this reason, we recommend having a smaller baggie inside of the backpack that contains the essentials, including diapers, diaper baggies, diaper wipes, and diaper cream.

-I also like to include extra clothes, Band-Aids for small scrapes, and hand sanitizer.
+It’s also a good idea to include extra clothes, Band-Aids for small scrapes, and hand sanitizer.

 A large Ziploc bag or a grocery bag will be a great option for keeping those essentials inside of your summertime nanny bag.